Payton Wilson

 Payton Wilson (born April 21, 2000) is an American professional football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the NC State Wolfpack, winning the Chuck Bednarik Award and Butkus Award in 2023.
 Wilson was selected by the Steelers in the third round, 98th overall in the 2024 NFL draft.

 Early life

 Wilson grew up in Hillsborough, North Carolina and attended Orange High School.
+He was a three-sport athlete in football, wrestling, and lacrosse.
 As a junior, he made 127 tackles with 39 tackles for loss and 13 sacks.
 Wilson was also the 2017 North Carolina 3A 220-pound wrestling state champion his junior year.
 His senior year, he had 103 tackles, 21 tackles for loss, and 10 sacks before tearing his ACL.
 Wilson was rated a four-star recruit and initially committed to play college football at North Carolina (UNC) over offers from Clemson, Ohio State, and Virginia Tech.
 He later decommitted from UNC and signed to play at NC State.